rickymao/tokto/README.md

 The application should now be ready for use.
 Visit http://localhost:3000 to view the application.

+Feel free to jump right in, and try it out with the included `use-this-pdf.pdf` file from a cool class I took.

 Note: the first message will take a bit of time to generate when you use Ollama, but subsequent messages will be much faster.

 ## Demo

 Here's a [quick demo]() on using tokto and an overview of the features.

-However, feel free to jump right in, and try it out with the included a PDF file from a cool class I took.

 ## Stretch Goals